 After about an hour of working the loom with Manar, I turn at the sound of Mark’s voice.
 “It figures we would find you here.
 If we’re missing Heather, we just start looking for a carpet loom.”
 It’s time to go visit a nearby historical site.
 I make a hard choice between loom and yet another kasbah, but the kasbah wins.
 “I will be back to buy this carpet” I motion to Manar.
 (See the weaving details at August Phoenix Hats.)

-We walk through fields of beans and alfalfa bordered by irrigation ditches and dotted with olive and pomegranate trees.
-Mohamed throws rocks at the top of a tree until he dislodges a cluster of fresh dates, which he and I knosh on with relish.
-A little further on, we come to a wide dry riverbed, and beyond that, is the most remarkable building I have yet seen – the Kasbah Amridil.
+Aziz escorts us along the back side of the hotel, past a tomb of a holy person who’s name I cannot remember, and through fields of beans and alfalfa bordered by irrigation ditches and dotted with olive and pomegranate trees.
+He points to charred trunks of date palms, and says that the farmers use fire to treat a parasite.
+Mohamed looks up and then starts hunting the ground for things to throw, and after several tries, dislodges a cluster of fresh dates, which he and I knosh on with relish.
+A little further on, we come to a wide dry riverbed, which Aziz says is their road to Mecca.
+Beyond the dried riverbed, peeking out from a palm grove, is the most remarkable building I have yet seen – the Kasbah Amridil.

-This 17th century citadel is one of the most famous buildings in Morocco, even being featured on the old 50 dirham note.
+This 17th century citadel is primarily a museum, and one of the most famous buildings in Morocco, even being featured on the old 50 dirham note.
 Some scenes from ‘Laurence of Arabia’ were filmed here.
-Doug selects a guide, who starts our tour in a courtyard filled with artifacts which include an olive press, clay cook pots and lanterns, and a form used for making the rammed earth walls.
+We meet another guide, who walks us through an entrance in the ornate walls, and starts our tour in a courtyard filled with artifacts which include an olive press, several clay cook pots and lanterns, and a form used for making the rammed earth walls. selects a guide, who starts our tour in a courtyard filled with artifacts which include an olive press, clay cook pots and lanterns, and a form used for making the rammed earth walls.

-In a receiving room in the same style as Said’s home, a low round table is already set with tea and dried fruit.
+She then leads us to a room that is the same style as Said’s home – low cushioned couches lining unadorned white walls, a ceiling edged with heavy crown moldings and sporting medallions that support hanging lamps.
+A low round table covered with two tablecloths is already set with tea and dried fruit.
 Soon the table is covered with bread, jam, honey and butter, and Manar and her mother Fatna join us.
-We learn that everything we are being served, was produced on their land, and that in spite of having a modern kitchen, Fatna continues to bake bread every morning in the wood-fired oven in their back yard.
+A young woman who is a recent university graduate tells us in flawless English that everything we are being served, was produced on their land.
+We also learn that in spite of having a modern kitchen, Fatna continues to bake bread every morning in the wood-fired oven in their back yard.
 “Tastes better,” she says.

-It was such an honor to be invited into this home.
-The rug Manar wove made it home with me, and hangs on a wall above my bed.
+t was such an honor to be invited into this home.
+The rug Manar wove and which I would carry home on the plane (not trusting it to checked baggage), now has special significance and I will treasure it always.
 I endeavor to start learning Berber so I can speak with her directly when I return to Morocco.

 And now I want to buy a carpet loom…